Start Now: Even Small Steps Count.

 I know what it’s like to keep waiting for the perfect moment to start something.

-You wait for that shift — that moment where everything just clicks and the hesitation finally disappears.
-You wait for the what ifs to quiet down and for it to finally feel easy to begin.
+You wait for the shift: that sought after moment where everything just clicks and the hesitation finally disappears.

 But in reality, this moment doesn’t really exist.
 We have to create it.